-“The trick to losing weight is not to cut calories with diet, but to build a calorie deficit though working out.”
+“The trick to losing weight is not to just cut calories through diet alone, but rather to build a calorie deficit by combining exercise with healthy diet changes.”

 One more tip Holmes recommends to runners trying to lose weight is to watch rewarding your workouts with food.
 “It can be easy to convince yourself you’ve earned a treat because you completed a workout, but you can quickly cancel out your efforts by overindulging.
 Keep your eye on your goal!”

 Whether you want to lose minutes from your times, or inches from your waist, if running is your sport, the OhioHealth Runner’s Clinic can keep you healthy and focused on your goals.